 CS chairs meeting of UT Executive Committee for Disaster Management

-SRINAGAR: The Chief Secretary, Dr. Arun Kumar Mehta, today chaired a meeting of the UT Executive Committee for Disaster Management to review the requirement of funds in districts for disaster preparedness, mitigation, and management.
+Srinagar: The Chief Secretary, Dr. Arun Kumar Mehta, today chaired a meeting of the UT Executive Committee for Disaster Management to review the requirement of funds for proper COVID management.

-Additional Chief Secretary, Home Department; Additional Chief Secretary, Finance Department; Administrative Secretary, Disaster Management, Relief, Rehabilitation & Reconstruction (DMRRR) and Special Secretary, Revenue Department participated in the meeting.
+Administrative Secretaries of departments of Finance, Home, and Disaster Management, Relief, Rehabilitation & Reconstruction (DMRRR) participated in the meeting.

 The UT Executive Committee approved the release of ex-gratia relief of Rs.
 50,000 to the next of kin of the causalities of the COVID pandemic, besides sanctioning the release of Rs.
 35 crore to districts for its disbursement.
 The Committee directed DMRRR to formulate the guidelines, in this regard in consultation with the Health & Medical Education Department.

 It was informed that so far 4,176 people have died due to COVID-19 and the relief will be disbursed in favour of the families through a transparent verification process via aadhar linked direct benefit transfer (DBT).